FAQs

 Once you have registered, you will receive a confirmation email.
 Please read this for important post-registration instructions; you will also receive a reminder email approximately 4 weeks before the project.

-You will then receive detailed project information approximately 10 days prior to the project, including directions to the project, a map of the project site, when to arrive, what to bring, what meals will be provided, where to park, and information on overnight accommodations, if applicable.
+You will then receive detailed project information approximately two weeks prior to the project, including directions to the project, a map of the project site, when to arrive, what to bring, what meals will be provided, where to park, and information on overnight accommodations, if applicable.

 Please cancel your registration if you are confident you can't make it as soon as possible.